iden3/discovery-node/README.md

 ![network00](https://raw.githubusercontent.com/iden3/discovery-node/master/docs/network00.png "network00")

 Types of node:
-- `passive`: are the nodes that only perform petitions, acting as gateways to the discovery network
+- `gateway` (`passive`): are the nodes that only perform petitions, acting as gateways to the discovery network
 - `active`: are the nodes that are answering requests